ajwdewit/pcse/doc/reference_guide.rst

 The second part is for defining the variables (*OUTPUT_VARS*) that should be stored during the model run (during OUTPUT signals) and the details of the regular output interval.
-Finally, summary output can be defined that will be generated at the end of the simulation as a set of final outputs.
+Next, summary output *SUMMARY_OUTPUT_VARS* can be defined that will be generated at the end of each crop cycle.
+Finall, output can be collected at the end of the entire simulation (*TERMINAL_OUTPUT_VARS*).

 The relationship between models and the engine
 ----------------------------------------------